conduktor/conduktor-docs/docs/platform/gateway/writeown/write-an-interceptor.md

 ---
-title: Conduktor Gateway Write Your Own Interceptor
+title: Write Your Own Interceptor
 description: This page describes the steps required to create your own interceptor, ready to deploy to your environment
 ---

 # Interceptors